-Just when you thought fly-fishing couldn’t get any more complicated, you found out about night fly-fishing.
+Just when you thought fly-fishing couldn’t get any more complicated, you found out about night fly-fishing in Colorado.
 For the most part, any place you would fish during the day, you could also fish at night.
-However, wading or floating any river at night poses more dangers and challenges for even the experienced angler.
+However, wading or float fishing any Colorado river at night poses more dangers and challenges for even the experienced angler.
 One tip we would like to mention is that you should only fish areas that you have familiarized yourself with during the day.
 Never fish an area at night that you have not experienced before, as the likely hood of you finding yourself in an unpredictable situation is much higher when you are unaware of your surroundings.

 Photo courtesy of advnture.com

-Chances are, if you’re visiting Colorado, you are flying into Denver International Airport.
-If this is the case, then the closest place for you to settle into for your trip and still find plenty of night fly-fishing is Idaho Springs.
-Idaho Springs is also only 40mins from downtown Denver.
-Clear Creek river is just off Highway 70, running through the entire town of Idaho Springs, which means a short commute and plenty of maintained trails.
-Mill Creek, Silver Creek, Georgetown Lake, and Echo Lake are within 20mins from town.
+Chances are, if you’re visiting Colorado, you are flying into Denver International Airport (DIA).
+If this is the case, then the closest place to DIA for you to settle into for your trip and still find plenty of night fly-fishing is Idaho Springs.
+Here, you’ll find the Clear Creek tributary running through the entire town of Idaho Springs, just off Highway 70, which means a short commute and plenty of maintained trails.
+If you’re looking to fly fish at night in a more rural setting, Mill Creek, Silver Creek, Georgetown Lake, and Echo Lake are all within 20 minutes of town.
 All of which offer great night fly-fishing opportunities.
-If you’re not fishing during the day, try ziplining or via ferrata for the family.
+To top it all off, Idaho Springs is home to great restaurants and breweries, and exciting ziplining and via ferrata for the family.

-For those of you who don’t mind, or aren’t interested in, the commute from Denver to Kremmling Colorado offers a plethora of night fishing opportunities.
-Kremmling is about 2hrs from downtown Denver, but this town has plenty to offer on its own.
-The Colorado River sits only 5mins from town, and guided trips with experienced anglers are easy to find.
-The Wolford Mountain Reservoir and Green Mountain Reservoir offer overnight parking and camping, both within a 30mins commute.
+Kremmling Colorado offers a plethora of night fly fishing opportunities.
+Kremmling is about 2 hours from downtown Denver, but this town has plenty to offer like rafting, float fly-fishing, and off-road UTV rentals to keep your crew busy during the day.
+The Colorado River sits only 5 minutes from town and guided trips with experienced anglers are easy to find.
+If you have your own gear, then head over to the gold medal fly-fishing waters from the Fraser River to Troublesome Creek for world-class fishing anytime of the day.
+Still water nigh fly fishing on the Wolford Mountain Reservoir and Green Mountain Reservoir are excellent options that offer overnight parking and camping, both only a 30-minute commute from Kremmling.

 If you prefer fishing standing bodies of water, Leadville offers easy access to Turquoise Lake during the day.
 Twin Lakes, Dillon Reservoir, and Clear Creek Reservoir are other close options for fishing at night.
 Leadville also has its own regional airport and access to the Arkansas River.
 You can see the highest peaks in the Rocky Mountains (Mt.
 Elbert and Mt.
 Massive) from downtown Leadville and its scenic byway.